 Love your property and your town but are ready for a serious home upgrade?
 A Whole-House, Modular Renovation Just Might be the Answer.

 Today’s homeowner has many choices when it comes to an older home.
 In areas where land is expensive, like Fairfield County, CT, many small and older homes are being torn down by developers and replaced with homes that cover as much of the property as allowed by local zoning.
 But, suppose you have a property that you love and don’t want to move.
-You want to update the house but you don’t want to live through an endless renovation.
+You want to update the house but don’t want to live through an endless renovation.

 That’s when you should consider modular!